harispan/votes/README.md

 1. Download the zip package.

-2. Unzip this package and rename the folder to votes (for readability and compatibility purpose.)
+2. Unzip this package and rename the folder to "votes" (for readability and compatibility purpose.)

 3. Copy the app “votes” to your existing django project.